On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance: Results

 During Cloud inference, the majority of graphical nodes (94.01\% to 100\%) are processed on the CUDA Execution provider for the Identity models, while for the Quantized models, 53.82\% to 86.52\% of the graphical nodes are processed on the CUDA Execution Provider and the remaining ones are processed on the CPU Execution Provider.
-Compared to Identity models, the percentage of graphical nodes that use CUDA Execution Provider is lower for Quantized models, which might imply that Quantized models are somewhat less optimized (or compatible) for GPU (i.e., CUDA) processing than identity models.
-Among the four subjects, the Quantized model of DUC shows the lowest percentage of the graphical nodes (53.82\%) placed on the CUDA Execution Provider resulting in its significantly slower inference latency than the DUC Identity model, for which all the graphical nodes are placed on the CUDA execution provider.
-For the remaining three subjects (i.e., ResNet, ResNext, FCN), the Quantized models show similar inference latency compared to the identity models in the Cloud tier due to the higher percentage of graphical nodes placed on the CUDA execution provider, i.e., 85.62\% to 86.52\% and 94.01\% to 100\% for Quantized and identity models respectively.
+Compared to Identity models, the percentage of graphical nodes that use CUDA Execution Provider is lower for Quantized models, which might imply that Quantized models are somewhat less optimized (or compatible) for GPU (i.e., CUDA) processing than Identity models.
+Among the four subjects, the Quantized model of DUC shows the lowest percentage of the graphical nodes (53.82\%) placed on the CUDA Execution Provider, resulting in its significantly slower inference latency than the DUC Identity model, for which all the graphical nodes are placed on the CUDA execution provider.
+For the remaining three subjects (i.e., ResNet, ResNext, FCN), the Quantized models show similar inference latency compared to the Identity models in the Cloud tier due to the higher percentage of graphical nodes placed on the CUDA execution provider, i.e., 85.62\% to 86.52\% and 94.01\% to 100\% for Quantized and Identity models, respectively, which is statistically significant (Wilcoxon Test: p-value = 0.03, $\alpha$ = 0.05) along with large effect size (1.0).